 Where one organisation effectively takes over from another and provides the same service to the same people, The Transfer of Undertakings (Protection of Employment) Regulations 2006 ('TUPE') apply.
-Given what is involved in amalgamating the schools, TUPE would apply in both scenarios referred to above.
+Given what is involved in amalgamating the schools, it is felt that TUPE would apply in both scenarios referred to above.